 The art projects along this alley are spearheaded by the organization Clarion Alley Mural Project (CAMP).

-According to its website, CAMP’s mission is to cultivate and generate socially engaged and aesthetically innovative public art as a grassroots, community-based, artist-run organization.
+According to its website, CAMP’s mission is to cultivate and produce socially engaged, aesthetically innovative public art as a grassroots, community-based, artist-run organization.

 Clarion Alley Private Tour Information here